12 Types of Woodpeckers Found in New Mexico! (2023)

 These birds make very distinctive sounds, so make sure to listen for Acorn Woodpeckers if you find yourself hiking in an oak forest.
 Calls resemble “waka-waka-waka.”

-Which woodpecker species have you seen before in New Mexico?
+Which types of woodpeckers have you seen before in New Mexico?

 Leave a comment below!